My Debt Facts

 Student Loan: $26,825.38

 I’m so happy this number isn’t higher.
 I went to one of the most expensive schools in the country in the most expensive city in Atlantic Canada.
 I got some help through school from parents but still graduated with about 40k in student loans.
-But then, because I’m thrifty like that, I realized that my provincial government was forgiving massive amounts of student debt just to bribe us to graduate on time.
-One little form filled out and faxed and POOF, 16k of my student debt just disappeared.
-Read more about that here.
-Moral of the story: Check your government incentives, you never know what you might find.
-Still, with $26,825 owing, I was being charged $4.10 per day in interest!
+I successfully paid off my student loans in June of 2013.

-I started out with this much debt, but I’ve been working to get rid of it for over a year now.
+I started out with this much debt, but I’ve been working to get rid of it for almost two years now.
+I’m happy to report my hard work is paying off, and I’m debt free.
 To learn more about getting rid of debt, check out these posts.